HokageSteve/GAME2338/game_review_two.md

 I give this game a solid 9 out of 10.

 ## Summary
+Metro Exodus is a first person shooter that takes place in a post apocalyptic wasteland in Russia.
 This game is about... this should be at least 3-4 paragraphs summarising the gameplay mechanics of the game.
 You should be answering the who, what, when, where, why, and how of the game itself.

 ## Final Thoughts